.jpg?sfvrsn=a38cbf30_0)

-The rich history of Better Banks dates back to 1898 with the founding of Dunlap Bank.
-Since then we’ve expanded to 9 communities serving Peoria, Dunlap, Morton, Chillicothe, Bartonville, Wyoming, Astoria, Glasford and Mapleton.
-We continue to remain true to our founders philosophy to “remain a strong, locally owned, community bank” with a full line of financial solutions aimed at providing efficient, convenient and friendly service so you can spend more time doing what you love.
+The rich history of Better Banks dates back to 1898 when Dunlap Bank was founded.
+Since then, we’ve expanded to serve eight communities: Peoria, Dunlap, Morton, Chillicothe, Bartonville, Wyoming, Astoria, and Glasford.
+We continue to remain true to our founder's philosophy to “remain a strong, locally owned, community bank” with a complete line of financial solutions aimed at providing efficient, convenient, and friendly service so you can spend more time doing what you love.

 In 1957, B.F.
 “Chip” Backlund, a Senior Bank Examiner, joined Dunlap Bank as an Executive Vice President.
 He became President of the bank in 1967 and later Chairman.
-Chip could see the importance and need for locally owned community banks and organized the purchase of Glasford State Bank in 1965, Wyoming Bank in 1967, Bartonville Bank in 1970 and Farmers State Bank in Astoria in 1979.
+Chip recognized the importance and need for locally owned community banks and orchestrated the purchase of Glasford State Bank in 1965, Wyoming Bank in 1967, Bartonville Bank in 1970, and Farmers State Bank in Astoria in 1979.

-Better Banks has deep roots and as we grow, we continually reflect on our history and how it has brought us to where we are today.
+Better Banks has deep roots, and as we grow, we continually reflect on our history and how it has shaped us into the company we are today.

-Bartonville Bank, founded in 1918, and Wyoming Bank founded in 1935, boasted the same banking philosophy as Dunlap; to be pillars of strength and stability and serve the banking needs of their respective communities with loyalty, honesty and dignity.
+Bartonville Bank, founded in 1918, and Wyoming Bank, founded in 1935, shared the same banking philosophy as Dunlap: to be pillars of strength and stability, serving the banking needs of their respective communities with loyalty, honesty, and dignity.

-Seeing the need for additional locations, enhanced services and more products, Steve Backlund, Chip’s youngest son, directed the opening of the Bartonville Bank II on Garfield in 1982 and Dunlap Bank II on North Knoxville in Peoria in 1990.
+Seeing the need for additional locations, enhanced services, and more products, Chip’s youngest son, Steve Backlund, directed the opening of Bartonville Bank II on Garfield in 1982 and Dunlap Bank II on North Knoxville in Peoria in 1990.
 Steve organized the purchase of the First National Bank of Chillicothe in 2014 and the opening of the Morton location in 2017.

 Glasford Bank merged with Better Banks in 2022.
-Better Banks and Glasford Bank were both part of the holding company, Backlund Investment Company, established by Steve Backlund in 2003.
+Both were part of the holding company Backlund Investment Company, established by Steve Backlund in 2003.

-While further strengthening the bank overall, the combinations of the banks allow us to offer customers an enhanced line of products and services while providing additional locations and ATMs for added convenience.
+While further strengthening the bank overall, the bank combinations enable us to offer customers an enhanced range of products and services, as well as provide additional locations and ATMs for added convenience.

 Historical Timeline